koirpraw/koirpraw/README.md

 This is my Personal Repository .My repo  primarily consists of Flutter,React, NextJS & NodeJS projects.
 I am not attached to particular language, framework or technique so this might change over time.
 I consider myself curious and creative person.
 I learn by doing things, so i am constantly tinkering with things to learn.
-I have been programming and enjoying coding for just couple years now.
+I have been programming and enjoying coding for couple years now.
 But i have been hooked to this limitless source of dopamine.
-I am pretty sure i will still be digging for more in years to come aswell ;)
+I am pretty sure i will still be digging for more in years to come ;)

 I have been recenlty working on API series with with all possible combinations(language, frameworks, databases , ORM/ODM and so on).
 I am using these projects to build different possible stacks to build FullStack Web Appliactions ( MERN, PERN ..etc).
 If you are new to Web development you might find these series helpful.